Key International Initiative VECT-OH

 The VECT-OH initiative aims to:

-- Build, unite, and lead a research and expertise community focused on vectors and vector-borne diseases, prioritizing integrative, interdisciplinary, and cross-sector approaches between human, animal, plant, and environmental public health.
+• Build, unite, and foster a research and expert community focused on the issue of vectors and vector-borne diseases, with an emphasis on integrative, interdisciplinary, and cross-sectoral approaches spanning human, animal, plant, and environmental public health,

-- Support local research activities on the subject in order to develop synergies between teams and promote standardized and reproducible approaches.
+• Support local research activities in this area to foster collaboration among teams and promote standardized and reproducible approaches,

-- Seek external funding to develop international research activities.
+• Seek external funding to expand research activities internationally,

-- Generate the scientific evidence and tools necessary for public policy makers to make decisions for sustainable vector risk management.
+• To generate the scientific evidence and tools needed by public policy makers to make decisions regarding the sustainable management of vector-borne risks.

 The initiative offers:

-- Funding opportunities for local research activities on the topic
+• Funding opportunities for local research projects on this topic

-- Opportunities for sharing data and experiences between partners
+• Opportunities for partners to share data and experiences

-- The development of an international community of actors on the theme
+• The development of an international community of stakeholders focused on this topic

-- Opportunities to publish scientific and technical documents for various audiences,
+• Opportunities to publish scientific and technical documents for a variety of audiences,

-- International visibility for the research topic, the chance to take part in international events, and a networking opportunity for young researchers.
+• International visibility for the research topic, the chance to participate in international events, and networking opportunities for young researchers

 Program

-The consortium organizes a workshop that takes place every year in person in Montpellier.
+The consortium organizes an annual in-person workshop in Montpellier.

-In 2022, the first workshop identified the issue of vector risk associated with the (re)vegetation of cities as a priority area for research and the drafting of a roadmap to bring together all stakeholders on the topic, one of the first points of which is to conduct a systematic review of the literature on the relationships between urban vegetation, vectors, and vector risk.
+In 2022, the first workshop identified the issue of vector-borne risk associated with urban (re)greening as a priority area of research and led to the development of a roadmap to bring together all stakeholders on this topic; one of the first steps outlined in the roadmap is to conduct a systematic review of the literature on the relationships between urban vegetation, vectors, and vector-borne risk.

-The 2023 workshop combined field visits to compare the experimental protocols used by the various partners to monitor vector populations, and collective discussions on the standardization of protocols, which led to the joint development of a collective response to a Biodiversa+ call for projects involving all eligible partners.
+The 2023 workshop combined field visits to compare the experimental protocols used by the various partners for monitoring vector populations with group discussions on protocol standardization, which led to the joint development of a collective response to a Biodiversa+ call for proposals involving all eligible partners.

-The 2024 workshop was organized alongside the 23rd conference of the European Society for Vector Ecology, which brought together more than 450 participants in Montpellier around the theme "One Health in Action."
+The 2024 workshop was held in conjunction with the 23rd Conference of the European Society for Vector Ecology, which brought together more than 450 participants in Montpellier under the theme “One Health in Action.”

-This workshop provided an opportunity to review local initiatives, finalize the consortium's first joint publication, and draft the Biodivecity project, which was selected in response to the Biodiversa+ 2024 call for projects.
+This workshop provided an opportunity to review local initiatives, finalize the consortium’s first joint publication, and draft the Biodivecity project, which was selected in response to the Biodiversa+ 2024 call for proposals.

 The actors

-The initiative ‘VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach brings together research teams from seven universities and research institutes in the North and South, longstanding strategic partners of the UM, working on the theme of vectors and vector risk.
-All partners are involved in collaborative research projects and pool their experience, expertise, and resources to jointly develop and promote innovative and unifying areas of research.
-The consortium is open to other research teams and institutional partners wishing to join.
+The ‘VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach brings together research teams from seven universities and research institutes in the Global North and South—long-standing strategic partners of UM—focused on the topic of vectors and vector-borne risks.
+All partners are engaged in collaborative research projects and pool their experience, expertise, and resources to jointly develop and foster innovative and unifying research priorities.
+The consortium is open to the participation of other research teams and institutional partners.

 Governance

-The VECT-OH initiative is led from Montpellier by Frédéric Simard (DR IRD, DU MIVEGEC) and Mathilde Mercat (Postdoc UM).
-Coordination of the various research activities supported by the initiative is entrusted to the various partners, who meet regularly remotely and at least once a year in person in Montpellier.
+The VECT-OH initiative is led from Montpellier by Frédéric Simard (DR IRD, MIVEGEC) and Mathilde Mercat (UM postdoc).
+Coordination of the various research projects supported by the initiative is entrusted to the different partners, who meet regularly online and at least once a year in person in Montpellier.

 7 Partners

-- Cheikh Anta Diop University of Dakar (UCAD), SN
+• Cheikh Anta Diop University of Dakar (UCAD), Senegal

 Productions